alejandralopezperez/telegram-bot-reddit/README.md

 Telegram uses a bot called BotFather as its interface for creating new bots and updating them.
 To get started with BotFather, in the search panel type _BotFather_.
 From the chat window, type `/start`.
 This will trigger BotFather to provide an introductory set of messages.

 To use BotFather to generate a new bot, start by typing `/newbot` in Telegram Messenger, which will trigger a series of questions to answer.
 Due to Telegram's restrictions, the username for a bot must always end with _bot_.
 Along with the link to the documentation, Telegram will issue a token, which is used to identify and authorize bots.
-This API token must be placed as an environment variable in the .env file, defined as **NBT_ACCESS_TOKEN** in the `.env.template` file.
+This API token must be placed as an environment variable in the .env file, defined as **NBT_ACCESS_TOKEN** in the `.env.template` file, or passed as an environment variable when running the docker image.

 ## Test the endpoint